-Canva does not knowingly collect or solicit personal information from children under the age of 13 and the Service and its content are not directed at children under the age of 13.
-In the event that we learn that we have collected personal information from a child under age 13 without verification of parental consent, we will delete that information as quickly as possible.
-If you believe that we might have any information from or about a child under 13, please contact us at firstname.lastname@example.org.
+Other than as part of Canva for Education (set out below), Canva does not knowingly collect or solicit personal information from children.
+In the event that we learn that we have collected personal information from a child without verification of parental consent where this is required, we will delete that information as quickly as possible.
+If you believe that we might have any information from or about a child , please contact us at [email protected]

 The following third party service providers will process student data for the sole purpose of delivering the Canva for Education service.
 If a school deletes their Canva for Education account, or requests the deletion of personally identifiable information associated with a student’s account, Canva will direct these services to delete any such information they hold:

 If a student account is inactive for more than 12 months, we will send an email to the email address associated with that account to confirm if the student wishes to continue using the service.
 If the student does not respond within 3 months of receipt of that email and there has been no activity on the account, we will delete their account.

 Upon termination of a school’s Canva for Education account, we will delete all student accounts associated with that school.

 Educational institutions will have direct control of student data at all times.
 If a school wishes to inspect, review, amend or delete data we have collected from a student, they may submit an authorised request to [email protected] or by any of the contact details provided in section 16 below.
 Such a request must come from the email address that owns the Canva for Education account.
 To protect children’s privacy and security, we will take reasonable steps to help verify the school’s identity before granting access to any personal information.